 I have been thinking about Total Participation Techniques from my classroom days and how I might adapt these for book club.
 Next time we meet, I plan to ask a question that can be answered with a Quick Draw or a Quick Write!

 Where do I get ideas for activities?
 Sometimes the book comes first.
 For example, we already owned a book club kit for The Science of Breakable Things by Tae Keller.
-The book includes an egg drop competition – hence, our challenge!
+The book includes an egg drop challenge.

 Sometimes the activity idea comes first, and I think about possible books.
 For example, I loved the Secret Zoo Exhibit Challenge on the Lego Librarian’s Blog.
 I ended up pairing this activity with The One and Only Ivan by Katherine Applegate.